ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/README.md

 Navigate to: https://getbootstrap.com/docs/4.0/getting-started/introduction/

 On this page, you'll find quickstart instructions to using Bootstrap.
 In particular, we're most interested in the `Starter template`.
 Copy this code into `index.html`, and you're done.
 You've now connected your webpage to Bootstrap!
-Running `index.html` should look like this:
+Opening `index.html` in a browser should look like this:

 <img src=#>

-Before we move forward, edit the text within the `<title>` tags found in `<head>`, and delete
+Before we move forward, name your webpage by editing the text within the `<title>` tags found in `<head>`, and delete

 ```
 <h1> Hello, world!</h1>